 I used the selection of vegetables that we happened to have in the fridge – peppers, red onion, aubergine (eggplant) and sweet potato – but I think any veg that’s good roasted would work well here.
 I’ll be having a go with courgettes (zucchini), carrots, parsnips, mushrooms, maybe even beetroot for a pretty pink pilaf.
 Plenty of opportunities to mix it up and make something uniquely yummy.

-We ate this as a terrific veg-packed side dish with some salmon, but it would be the basis of a fabulous vegetarian main dish with the addition of a few chick peas or maybe some crumbled feta and a little chopped fresh mint or parsley sprinkled on top.
+We ate this as a terrific veg-packed side dish alongside some salmon.
+However I think it would be the basis of a fabulous vegetarian main dish with the addition of a few chick peas or maybe some crumbled feta and a little chopped fresh mint or parsley sprinkled on top.
 Or maybe both.
 Yum.